History of Kirkcaldy

 Kirkcaldy (Cathair Chaladinn) is a former royal burgh and town.
-Known as one of Scotland's "most ancient burghs", the area surrounding the modern town has a history dating as far back between 2500 BC and 500 BC as a possible funerary landscape.
+Known as one of Scotland's "most ancient burghs", the area surrounding the modern town has a history dating as far back as between 2500 BC and 500 BC as a possible funerary landscape.

 The town began as a burgh under the control of Dunfermline Abbey.
-A harbour built around the east burn gradually led to the growth of the town surrounding the harbour itself, main street and Tiel burn following the demand of trade with the Baltic.
+A harbour built around the East Burn gradually led to the growth of the town surrounding the harbour itself, High Street and Tiel burn following the demand of trade with the Baltic.
 Early industries which soon prospered included the production of textiles, nailmaking and salt panning.
 The Industrial Revolution of the 19th and 20th centuries proved to be the most prosperous period for the town, seeing the introduction of linoleum.
 Originally developed in the town as floorcloth, this was quickly dominated by Michael Nairn & Co but did not become popular on a worldwide scale until the beginning of the 20th century.

 Origin and name

 The name Kirkcaldy means "place of the hard fort", or "place of Caled's fort".
 It is derived from the Pictish caer meaning "fort", caled, which is Pictish "hard" or a personal name Caled, and –in, a suffix meaning "place of".
 Caled may describe the fort itself or be an epithet for a local "hard" ruler.
 An interpretation of the last element as din (again "fort" but this time from Gaelic) rather than –in is incorrect.
 The Old Statistical Account states a derivation from culdee, which has been repeated in later publications but is also incorrect.

 The earliest written form of the name, from the Charters of David I in 1128, is as the shire of Kircalethyn; with subsequent forms including Kircaldin, Kirkaladinit, Kerkalethin; and the earliest close approximation to the current name, as Kircaldy, appearing in 1250.
 Kirkcaldy has long been nicknamed the "Lang Toun" (Scots for "long town") in reference to the (0.9 miles later 4 miles) main street of the early town, depicted so on maps as early as the 16th and 17th centuries.

-The area surrounding the modern town may have been used as a funerary landscape, with discovery of eleven Bronze Age cist burials overlooking the leaning sandy bay as early as 2500 BC and 500 BC.
+The area overlooking the curving, sandy bay was used as a funerary landscape, with the discovery of eleven Bronze Age cist burials from the period between 2500 BC and 500 BC.